csc301-winter-2020/team-project-21-stopgapfoundation/deliverable-1/planning.md

 There are two main groups of target users: StopGap clients and StopGap employees.
 There are some personas for our target users:
 Xtensio Profiles: https://csc301stopgap.xtensio.com/7g1672qs

 For employee side:

-Name:Jane
+Name: Jane

-Age:29
+Age: 29

-Job:StopGap employee
+Job: StopGap employee

 Personality: Hardworking, practical

-Background :Jane is a employee who has been tasked to oversee the overall progress of ramp requests, she needs to deal with ramp requests everyday and she wants find a sufficient way to filter out all ramp requests and manage them
+Background: Jane is a employee who has been tasked to oversee the overall progress of ramp requests, she needs to deal with ramp requests everyday and she wants find a sufficient way to filter out all ramp requests and manage them

 Client side:

-Name:Edwin
+Name: Edwin

-Age:40
+Age: 40

 Job: small coffee shop owner in downtown Toronto.

 Personality: kind, considerate, easy-going

 Background: The entrance to Edwin’s stop has a 35cm step that prevents clients with wheelchairs from entering, he wants to use the app or website to book ramps easily so he can place an order for a custom ramp for the people using wheelchairs.

-Name:Melissa
+Name: Melissa

-Age:33
+Age: 33

-Job:The principal of an Elementary school in Mississauga
+Job: The principal of an Elementary school in Mississauga

 Personality: responsible, organized

 Background: She has already begun cooperation with StopGap’s school program to provide ramps for local businesses.
 Melissa wants to find an efficient  way to contact stopgap foundation and get the latest information as soon as possible  so she does not need to wait for the emails all the time  and know how to coordinate with the StopGap team about the next steps in the process.

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?